 Evaluation of clustering algorithms: Measure the quality of a clustering outcome

 A benchmark dataset or a gold standard dataset is a dataset for which the expected outcome is provided.
 We use the benchmark dataset to validate the correctness of an algorithm by comparing the result of an algorithm with the expected outcome.
+The term gold standard has many different names.
+Sometimes, you might hear the terms: true labels, reference data, ground truth, truth set, actual labels, real annotations, verified data, correct classifications, and baseline data.
+All of these terms are generally referring to the benchmark dataset.

 Complications associated with an external criterion